 When it comes to the college search LGBTQ+ students have additional considerations to ensure that they find campuses and communities that are not only friendly, but also offer support and services relevant to their needs.

 - Seek Affirming not just friendly.
 Campuses may boast that they are LGBTQ+ friendly, but that is just the beginning.
-Search the website for a recent campus climate survey which assesses a college’s strengths and weakness related to diversity, equity and inclusion.
-The University of Iowa recently issued a survey.
+Search the website for a recent campus climate survey that assesses a college’s strengths and weaknesses related to diversity, equity, and inclusion such as this one from The University of Iowa.
 Is there information on the website about how students are supported that goes beyond non-discrimination policies such as this one from Mount Holyoke College?
 Do you get the sense that the LGBTQ+ website resources are updated regularly?
 Policies for “preferred name,” trans-affirming health care, and housing and restrooms will give you an indication of campus commitment.

 - Get The Facts.
-Are there LGBT studies or course offerings?
+Are there LGBTQ studies or course offerings?
 If this information is readily available then it speaks to affirmation.
 The college newspaper can be an excellent resource for seeing how issues of all kinds are discussed on campus.
 Does the LGBTQ+ community get covered positively?
-When concerns are highlighted, is the administration and student body responsive?
+When concerns are highlighted, are the administration and student body responsive?

 Campus Pride (The index assessments are not completely accurate, but a good start.)

 Tyler Clementi Center at Rutgers University (Research and resources)